 Strengthening your muscles:

 You do a lot of “heavy lifting” throughout the day with your shoulders, back, and neck – even when you are simply carrying out daily tasks.
 If the muscles in those areas are too weak, they can easily get overworked.
-Physical therapy work on neck and upper back muscles involves resistance training, in order to build up the muscles.
+Physical therapy work on neck and upper back muscles involve resistance training, in order to build up the muscles.

 For many people, stronger upper body muscles also equate to fewer – and less intense – stress-related headaches.
 Exercises might start with simple chin-to-chest nods to build neck strength, and may become more intensive as your treatment plan progresses.
 Free weights and resistance bands also help to build up shoulder and back muscles.